Drizzle migrations on Cloudflare D1

 yarn add drizzle-orm better-sqlite3 -S

-Add the drizzle.config.ts config file.
-You can have multiple config files but this is the default config file name.
+Add a drizzle.config.ts — you can have multiple config files but this is the default name:

 export default {